Tips For Clearing Up Acne

 - Begin a cleansing detox program by drinking green smoothies and vegetable/fruit juices.

-- Detoxify your colon and liver with The Lemonade Diet (read “The Complete Master Cleanse” written by Tom Woloshyn).
+- Detoxify your colon and liver with The Master Cleanse Diet (I recommend reading “The Complete Master Cleanse” by Tom Woloshyn).

-- Find a good source of natural probiotics (Kefir and Kombucha would be the best) at your local health food store to support good bacteria in your intestinal tract.
+- Find a good source of probiotic at your local health food store to support good bacteria in your intestinal tract.

-- Supplement your diet with grape seed extract (Resveratrol), vitamins: A (in the form of beta-carotene), C-Ester, E (alpha tocopherol), CoQ-10 and minerals such as sulphur (better to choose it in homeopathic form) and zinc.
+- Supplement your diet with grape seed extract (Resveratrol), vitamins: A (in the form of beta-carotene), Camu Camu (as the best source of Vitamin C), CoQ-10 and minerals such as zinc and sulphur (better to choose it in homeopathic form).

-- Add to your diet turmeric powder, ginger root (fresh or powder form) and aloe vera juice (the ancient “science of life” – Aurveda – recommends taking it twice a day before meals).
+- Add to your diet organic turmeric, flax seeds, ginger root (fresh or powder form) and aloe vera juice (the ancient “science of life” – Aurveda – recommends taking it twice a day before meals).

 - Reduce the use of makeup.